hilaryparker/HeadNeck/doc/statworkflow.md

 1. Batch-correct training set using ComBat and SVA.
 2. Build PAM predictor on training set.
 3. fSVA correct test set using the training set as the database.
-4. Predict HPV status on fSVA-corrected test set using predictor from step 2.
+4. Predict HPV status on this test set using predictor from step 2.
 5. Calculate the percent accuracy of the predicted HPV statuses.
 6. Repeat steps 1-5 100 times.

 I chose to compare the performance of these predictors against two different null hypotheses.
-The first is the case that I do not use fSVA to correct the test set.
-The second is the case where I use neither fSVA nor batch correction on the training set.
+The first is the case that I do not use fSVA to correct the test set -- that is, the case where I remove step 3 from the process.
+The second is the case where I use neither fSVA nor batch correction on the training set -- that is, the case where I remove both steps 3 and step 1 from the process.